yuzhayo/yuzha-yo/shared/docs/10_PERFORMANCE_OPTIMIZATION.md

 - Layers that fail preparation (missing assets) are skipped early, avoiding work downstream.

 ### 2. Processor Memoisation
-- `createPipelineCache()` from `LayerCoreAnimationUtils.ts` stores per-layer processor output keyed by layer id and timestamp bucket.
+- `createPipelineCache()` from `LayerCorePipeline.ts` stores per-layer processor output keyed by layer id and timestamp bucket.
 - Canvas and Three renderers reuse cached results when no animated processors are attached.

 ### 3. Conditional Animation Loops